B (musical note)

 B, also known as Si, Ti, or, in some European countries, H, is the seventh note and the twelfth semitone of the fixed-Do solfège.
 Its enharmonic equivalents are C♭ (C-flat) and Adouble sharp (A-double sharp).

-When calculated in equal temperament with a reference of A above middle C as 440 Hz, the frequency of Middle B (B4) is approximately 493.883 Hz.
-See pitch (music) for a discussion of historical variations in frequency.
+When calculated in equal temperament with a reference of A above middle C as 440 Hz, the frequency of Middle B (B4) is 493.883 Hz.
+See musical pitch for a discussion of historical variations in frequency.